 The keystone of the Canadian system of oversight for the animal ethics and care in science is the local institutional animal care committee set up by each participating institution.
-The composition of the committee should adhere to the CCAC policy on: terms of reference for animal care committees.
+The composition of the committee should adhere to the CCAC policy statement on: terms of reference for animal care committees.
 Animal care committees are responsible for overseeing all aspects of animal ethics and care, and all those working with animals, animal care personnel, and the institutional administration.

 Animal care committees undertake animal protocol review protocol review, approval, and follow-up.
 Other responsibilities include working with their institution’s administration to ensure that appropriate: